Eric-The-Read/alarmClock/README.md

 # Credits

-- [jason990420](https://github.com/PySimpleGUI/PySimpleGUI/issues/3668 )-> Triggering Combobox drop down menu on mouse hover event
+- [jason990420](https://github.com/PySimpleGUI/PySimpleGUI/issues/3668 )-> Example for triggering a combo box to drop down automatically when the mouse hovers over it

 - MikeTheWatchGuy's examples on PySimpleGUI github issues page